cortex-js/cortexjs.io/src/_pages/mathlive-examples-virtual-keyboards.md

 </code-playground>

-## Defining custom keyboards
+## Defining custom virtual keyboards

-A keyboard is made up of one or more "layers".
+A virtual keyboard is made up of one or more "layers".
 A keyboard layer is a set of keys that can be toggled using another key.
 For example, the `roman` keyboard has a regular layer and a layer for symbols.
 Most keyboards have a single layer.
-## JSON keyboard layout

-Virtual Keyboards can be defined with a JSON structure.
+Custom virtual keyboard layouts can be defined with an object literal.

+### Defining a layer

 First, let's define a layer, which we'll call `"college-layer"`.

 A layer is an array of rows, a row is an array of keycaps.

 Each keycap can have the following properties:

 - `class`: the CSS classes to style this keycap.
 The classes can be custom defined (see below about the `styles` layer property), or be one of the default
 ones:
     - `keycap`: a standard-width keycap, using the system font for its label
-    - `keycap tex`: a standard-width keycap, using the TeX font for its label
+    - `keycap tex`: a standard-width keycap, using the TeX font for its label.
+      Using the `tex` class is not necessary if using the `latex` property to define the label.
     - `modifier`: a modifier (shift/option, etc...) keycap
     - `keycap small`: display the label in a smaller size
     - `action`: an "action" keycap (for arrows, return, etc...)